saltyorg/Saltbox/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: Bug Report
-about: Create a report to help us improve Cloudbox
+about: Create a report to help us improve Saltbox
 labels: Bug
 ---